-"When I wake up in the morning nowadays, my first thought is almost always something like: ‘Will my daughter make it through one more day?’.
+"When I wake up in the morning nowadays, my first thought is almost always something like: ‘Will my son make it through one more day?’.
 And then I wonder if my family will.
 Times are such that I’m struggling to just feed my family once a day now.
 My wife and I sometimes go hungry, so our children can eat.

 — Zaheer, father

 Little Meersab was just 5 months old when his parents realized something wasn’t right.
 He stopped feeding normally and seemed weak all the time.
 Then he developed a fever that wouldn’t go away.